Member Login

 Career Highlights

-Curtis is the lone male javelin thrower on the US team, but he gives the US a real chance at a medal in the event.
-He enters the competition in Tokyo on a high note, having won his fifth national title in August and setting a personal best mark of 87.76m/287-11 in March, the fourth best mark in the world this season.
+Thompson is the lone male javelin thrower on the US team in Tokyo, but he gives the US a powerfui chance at a medal, having won his fifth national title in August and setting a personal best mark of 87.76m/287-11 in March, fourth best in the world this season going into this competition.

 Harrison Williams